-Buckhorn Early Childhood Development Center: The Alisal Union School District (AUSD) and City of Salinas completed the Environmental Assessment for the Early Childhood Development Center and obtain its Authority to Use Grant Funds (AUGF) in November of 2020.
+- construction supply shortages, the project completion was delayed, and an extension was granted for construction and expenditure of funds to September 2023.
+In FY 2022-23, the City disbursed \$326,814.54 and retained 5% of the funds (\$24,743.10) until project completion.
+The project was completed in February 2024. - Buckhorn Early Childhood Development Center: The Alisal Union School District (AUSD) and City of Salinas completed the Environmental Assessment for the Early Childhood Development Center and obtain its Authority to Use Grant Funds (AUGF) in November of 2020.
 After the completion of these two milestones, the City and AUSD have continued to work in the Community Development Block Grant (CDBG) and the Land Use Disposition (LDA) Agreements.
 These two agreements are almost finalized, and it is expected that these agreements will be executed in the first quarter of FY 2022-23.
-Once these agreements are executed, AUSD will submit this project to the California Division of the State Architect (DSA) for review and approval.
-DSA approval is expected to be accomplish by September

-2023.
-The project will then be taken out to bid on November 2023, under construction by January 2024, completed by January 2025 and placed in operations by May 2025.

-Natividad Creek and Closter Park Restroom Rehabilitation Projects: The rehabilitation of this facility includes ADA upgrades and interior remodel of restrooms.
-The City funded the project in FY 2019-20 with CDBG Entitlement Funds received through HUD in the amount of \$442,070.
+AUSD submitted this project to the California Division of the State Architect (DSA) for review and approval.
+DSA approval is expected to be accomplish by May 2023.
+The project broke ground on September 2023 and is expected to be completed by January 2025 and placed in operations by May 2025. - Natividad Creek and Closter Park Restroom Rehabilitation Projects: The rehabilitation of this facility includes ADA upgrades and interior remodel of restrooms.
+The City funded the project in FY 2019-20 with CDBG Entitlement Funds in the amount of \$442,070.
 This project is coordinated internally between the City of Salinas's Community Development, Public Works, and Library & Community Services Departments.
 In FY 2021-22, City received the Authority to Use Grands Funds (AUGF) from HUD in November of 2021.
 The Memorandum of Record (MOR) was executed in January 2022, upon the allocation of CDBG Entitlement Funds.
-City staff have continued to prepare the Request for Proposals (RFP) and it is expected to be published in September 2022.
-Projected construction start date for this project is the end of 2022.

-The Closter Park Restroom Rehabilitation project has been put on hold until the Natividad Creek Park Restroom Rehabilitation Project and Sherwood Recreation Center Phase IV Projects are completed.
+In FY 2022-23, City staff released two Request for Proposals (RFP), in December 2022 and April 2023, but was unable to award contract.
+After the two unsuccessful RPF's, staff directly requested proposals from contractors, and awarded the contract to HA Construction on June 20, 2023.
+Projected is scheduled to begin construction in September 2023 and rehabilitation activities are expected to be completed by the end of 2023.